 Learning in a Box Kits

-Partner: Improving Education
+NONPROFIT: Improving Education

-In addition to helping the young scholars at Gwynns Falls Elementary and Beechfield Elementary/Middle School, the Mobilize for Good team partnered with Improving Education, a Baltimore City nonprofit, to help students at six other Baltimore-area schools.
+In addition to helping the young scholars at Gwynns Falls Elementary and Beechfield Elementary/Middle School, the Mobilize for Good team collaborated with Improving Education, a Baltimore City nonprofit, to help students at six other Baltimore-area schools.

 The initiative began with Walden’s long-held conviction that, in order for students of any age to succeed, they need the right tools.
 During the COVID-19 stay-at-home orders, the right tools included a wide range of learning resources.
 And Jarrod Bolte, founder and CEO of Improving Education, was the right man to help meet the need.

-Partnering with Walden, Improving Education distributed 300 Learning in a Box kits to students in kindergarten through second grade attending six Baltimore-area schools.
+Collaborating with Walden, Improving Education distributed 300 Learning in a Box kits to students in kindergarten through second grade attending six Baltimore-area schools.
 The boxes contained resources to help younger students learn at home along with curriculum-specific items chosen for the needs of the moment.